-The Fraunhofer Institute has developed a process for continuous inactivation of pathogen used in the manufacture of vaccines through radiation with low-energy electron beams and plasma without damaging the external form of the viruses, bacteria or parasites
+The Fraunhofer Institute has developed a process for continuous inactivation of pathogen through radiation with low-energy electron beams and plasma to be used in the manufacture of vaccines without damaging the external form of the viruses, bacteria or parasites

 An interdisciplinary team from the Fraunhofer Institute (IPA) has developed a new procedure to quickly and completely destroy the pathogens used in the manufacture of vaccines, without damaging the external form of the viruses, bacteria or parasites.